 How Much Shrimp Can Dogs Eat?

 One or two shrimp are usually enough for most dogs, and it is a good idea to offer a partial shrimp to small dogs as a precaution.
-If you are thinking to add shrimp daily, it’s recommended that you consult your veterinarian to make sure you are giving your dog the quantity that.
+If you are thinking of adding shrimp daily, it’s recommended that you consult your veterinarian to make sure you are giving your dog the quantity that.

 Can I Give My Dog Cooked Shrimp?